fjerlv/deathquake-go/README.md

    ./deathquake -f game.log --debug
    ```

-2. When a round ends (score is posted), the round hash will be logged:
+2. The round hash appears in all log lines after a map change:
    ```
-   [5d41402abc4b2a76b9719d911017c592] [GAME] map=q3dm17 fraglimit=20
+   [5d41402abc4b2a76b9719d911017c592] [MAP] Round ID generated [5d41402abc4b2a76b9719d911017c592] [KILL] PlayerOne killed PlayerTwo with MOD_RAILGUN [5d41402abc4b2a76b9719d911017c592] [SAVE] Saving round results [5d41402abc4b2a76b9719d911017c592] [GAME] map=q3dm17 fraglimit=20
    ```

-3. Copy the hash from the square brackets at the beginning of the line
+3. Copy the hash from the square brackets at the beginning of any line

-#### Adding Hashes to Skip List
+#### Adding Hashes to Ignore Rounds

 Add the round hash to `config.json`: